omae26/odinCSS/README.md

 # odinCSS
-This repository contains the lessons and tutorials about CSS.
-The basic foundations and projects
+This repository contains the lessons and tutorials about CSS; the basic foundations ,tutorials and projects.